vhda/verilog_systemverilog.vim/README.md

-After the [errorformat][vim-errorformat] has been so defined, it is only a matter of setting [makeprg][vim-makeprg] and run `:make` to call the tool of choice and vim will automatically detect errors, open the required file(s) and place the cursor on the error position.
+After the [errorformat][vim-errorformat] has been so defined, it is only a matter of setting [makeprg][vim-makeprg] and run `:make` to call the tool of choice and vim will automatically detect errors, open the required file and place the cursor on the error position.
 To navigate the error list use the commands `:cnext` and `:cprevious`.